lisdibrani/nextjs-boilerplate/README.md

 npm run dev
 Your Next.js app will be running at http://localhost:3000.

-How Next.js, HTML, CSS, and JavaScript Work Together React (JavaScript): React components are built using JavaScript and JSX.
+How Next.js, HTML, CSS, and JavaScript Work Together?

+React (JavaScript): React components are built using JavaScript and JSX.
 These components define the UI and the logic that controls how it behaves (state management, hooks, event handling, etc.).

 HTML (via JSX): In Next.js, you write JSX, which looks like HTML, but it is actually JavaScript.
 This JSX is converted to actual HTML in the browser.